 The traditional method is not the A-fell braiding method.
-Noemi Speiser describes the braiding method as producing a ‘transverse fell,’ by which I think she means a diagonal-shaped fell (?)
+Noemi Speiser describes the braiding method as producing a ‘transverse fell,’ by which I think she means either a diagonal-shaped fell or a horizontal one (?).

 The traditional method for the Hollow Lace of 7 is very odd: you start with 5 loops on one hand (on three fingers–the A and B fingers each hold two loops, and the C finger holds one loop) and only 2 loops on the other hand.
 The motions are quite fun once you get the hang of it.
 However, I found them difficult to reverse if I needed to undo back to a mistake.
 Plus I was obsessed with the idea that there had to be a way to manage the 5-loop side of the braid with just one loop per finger if only I could work out how to get the thumb into the action!